Staff Resources

 Exceptions

-In the rare case when a department or faculty sponsor wants to appoint a visiting scholar or visiting student researcher who does not meet UC’s eligibility requirements (PDF file)(link is external), the department chair and faculty sponsor are obligated to request an exception from the VSPA.
-VSPA staff will contact the HR Partner upon review of the submitted application for the required documentation for an exception to the policy.
-See the Exceptional Approval Policy page on how to request an exception to policy and what documents are required.
+In the rare case when a department or faculty sponsor wants to appoint a visiting scholar or visiting student researcher who does not meet UC’s eligibility requirements, the department chair and faculty sponsor are obligated to request an exception from the VSPA.
+VSPA staff will contact the HR Partner upon reviewing the submitted application to request the required documentation for an exception to the policy.
+See the Exceptional Approval Policy page on how to request an exception to the policy and what documents are required.

 An individual who completed their Ph.D. within the past five years is to be appointed a postdoc.
 If they have a postdoc appointment at another institution and would like to visit UC Berkeley, request exceptional approval to appoint them as a visiting scholar.
 Visit the Exceptional Approval Policy page on how to proceed.